-Red Poppy is dedicated to the power of Latin American poetry to not only evoke emotions, but to shift social consciousness, sparking both individual and collective change.
+Red Poppy is dedicated to promoting the power of Latin American poetry to not only evoke emotions, but to shift social consciousness, sparking both individual and collective change.

-We are currently completing a documentary film on the life, poetry, and social commitment of Chilean poet Pablo Neruda.
+We are also completing a documentary film on the life, poetry, and social commitment of Chilean poet Pablo Neruda.
 It is an up-close, visually poetic portrait of the complex man behind some of the world’s most popular and enduring poems.
 As the best-selling novelist Julia Alvarez wrote on seeing excerpts from the film-in-progress, “This documentary will give us our Neruda, vigorously, diversely, enchantingly brought back to life.”
 For more information, please visit www.pablonerudafilm.com.